 When imaging the damaged head, pay attention to the progress.
 If the number of errors keeps growing, while the number of the imaged sectors remains unchanged, it is safe to assume that the head will not be able to read more sectors.

 In such a case, it is advisable to pause the imaging and power down the drive to avoid more potential damage to the platters with the bad head.

-This imaging strategy helps you save time by imaging the data from the good heads and avoid causing more damage to the media.
+This damaged drive imaging strategy helps you save time by getting the data fast from the good heads first.
+And avoid causing more damage to the media.

-For more details about the successfully imaged sectors and those that failed to be imaged, scroll down the report and check the Log.
+For more details about the successfully imaged sectors and those impossible to retrieve data from, scroll down the report and check the Log.